Cardinal-Cryptography/blanksquare-monorepo/README.md

 ## Introduction

-Shielder is part of the Aleph Zero zkOS initiative, aimed at delivering Privacy-as-a-Service for Web3.
-With zkOS, developers can integrate ZK-based privacy into their applications without deep cryptographic knowledge.
+Shielder aims at delivering Privacy-as-a-Service for Web3.
+With Shielder, developers can integrate ZK-based privacy into their applications without deep cryptographic knowledge.

 ## Features